diegoalcocer/algorithms/README.md

 # Data Structures and Algorithms

 ## Description
-This is a collection of a variety of algorithms implemented in Python.
-The repository is meant to provide a learning resource
+This repository is a collection of algorithms implemented in Python.
+Data structures and algorithms are a vital subject in computer science.
+Good knowledge of data structures and algorithms is the foundation of writing good code.

+Let's learn together!
+---
 ## Features
 * Well documentented source code with detailed explanations